Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Methodology

 \subsubsection{Lateral angle of attack}

 In a real airship $\myss{^{n}}{_{t}}{\psi}\neq\myss{_{F}^{n}}{_{t}}{\chi}$ unless the airship flies in a straight line.
-To fly in a curve, a centripetal force $F_{t}$ needs to act on the airship.
-This force is a combination of the lateral engine thrust vector and aerodynamic lift.
-Both force components are a function of the lateral angle of attack $\myss{_{F}^{n}}{_{t}}{\beta}$ \cite{von1963aerodynamics}, given as
+To fly in a curve, a centripetal force $F_{c}$ needs to act on the airship.
+This force is a combination of the lateral engine thrust vector $F_{ty}$ and aerodynamic lift $F_{l}$ as shown in Fig. \ref{fig:Accelerations-on-an}c.
+Both force components are a function of the lateral angle of attack $\myss{_{F}^{n}}{_{t}}{\beta}$, given as